mejdoo/android-clean-architecture/README.md

 ## Tech Stack

 - Kotlin Programming Language
-- Android X
+- Kotlin Coroutines & Flow for Asynchronous Programming
-- Android Architecture Components (ViewModel, Room & Data Binding)
+- Jetpack Compose for UI
-- Kotlin Coroutines & Flow
+- Room for Local Database
-- Retrofit
+- Retrofit for Network Calls
-- Koin (Dependency injection framework for Kotlin)
+- Koin for Dependency Injection
-- Picasso for Image Loading
+- Coil for Image Loading
 - Junit & Mockito for Unit Tests
 - Espresso for UI Tests

-## Guidelines for Using Coroutines: `suspend` Functions vs `Flow` in Clean Architecture
+## Coroutines: `suspend` Functions vs `Flow` in Clean Architecture

 When designing your Android app with Clean Architecture, it's important to choose the right function types for each layer.